 Recipes With Hoisin Sauce

 You will find hoisin sauce in a variety of recipes from main dishes to stir-fries to vegetable side dishes.
-Many Asian vegan and vegetarian recipes call for hoisin sauce, including grilled tofu, vegan Chinese stir-fry, and Thai stir-fry.
+Many Asian vegan and vegetarian recipes call for hoisin sauce.

-Another quick substitute is to take typical American sweet barbecue sauce and add Sriracha and Chinese five spice powder.
-Be sure to check any substitutes to see if they include things you are eliminating from your diets such as animal products or gluten.
+Another quick substitute is to take typical American sweet barbecue sauce and add sriracha and Chinese five spice powder.
+Be sure to check any substitutes to see if they include things you are eliminating from your diet such as animal products or gluten.

 Where to Buy Hoisin Sauce

 Many grocery stores stock hoisin sauce in the Asian food aisle; look for brands such as Lee Kum Kee.
-You may want to seek out more authentic producers from Asia by shopping at Chinese or Asian specialty grocers.
-You can also buy hoisin sauce online.
+You might want to seek out more authentic producers from Asia by shopping at Chinese or Asian specialty grocers.
+You also can buy hoisin sauce online.

 An unopened bottle of hoisin sauce can be stored in a cool, dark place and will be shelf-stable for a couple of years.
 Check the bottle for its "best by" date that will indicate when it will begin to degrade.
 If you have had the sauce for a while, ensure it hasn't grown any mold or developed an off odor.